Lessons from Sarah in the Bible: Trusting God Through the Wait

 In retrospect, God’s timing wasn’t actually moving slowly; He was making me ready.
 God was preparing me instead of holding out on me.
 A close friend asked me in my waiting why I didn’t give up applying for school.
 His well-intentioned question is something I still consider.
 I didn’t give up on God’s promises, but I did give up on my own timing.

 What I love about this story in particular is even though Sarah questions, laughs, exhibits impatience, and tries her own way, God still delivers on His promise.
 She messed up in all the big ways she could.
-But the Lord can redeem our mistakes and our missteps that we make in the meantime.
+But the Lord can redeem our mistakes and missteps in the meantime.
 Our perfect God uses imperfect people in His time for His purposes.

 I’m sure you can think of a time when you waited on God and it felt too long, too painful, or too uncomfortable.
 Or maybe you’re in that situation right now.
 I pray that God would give you the courage to trust His timing, knowing He has a plan for you that is good.